Paul Smith (quarterback): College career

 A three-year starter with the Golden Hurricane, Smith threw a combined 83 touchdown passes while taking his team to 3 straight bowl appearances.
 Smith holds the NCAA record with 14 consecutive games passing for more than 300 yards.
-Smith also shares in a NCAA record as the only team to have a 5,000 yard passer, three 1,000 yard receivers, and a 1,000 rusher in the same season.
+Smith also shares in an NCAA record as the only team to have a 5,000 yard passer, three 1,000 yard receivers, and a 1,000 rusher in the same season.

 Professional career

 Jacksonville Jaguars

-Smith was not selected in the 2008 NFL Draft and was signed as an undrafted free agent by the Jacksonville Jaguars on April 28.
+Smith was not selected in the 2008 NFL draft and was signed as an undrafted free agent by the Jacksonville Jaguars on April 28.
 Jacksonville immediately waived their third-team quarterback, allowing Smith to take his spot on the roster.

-On July 31, 2008 Smith was waived by the Jaguars.
+On July 31, 2008, Smith was waived by the Jaguars.
 On August 31, Smith was re-signed to the Jaguars' practice squad.
-He was waived on August 30, 2009 to make room on the roster for Todd Boeckman.
+He was waived on August 30, 2009, to make room on the roster for Todd Boeckman.

 Montreal Alouettes

 In October 2009, Smith took a position as assistant chaplain at the University of Tulsa, apparently ending his playing career.

-After spending the next year out of football and briefly taking a position as a financial adviser, Smith signed a two-year contract with the Montreal Alouettes of the CFL on February 2, 2011.
+After spending the next year out of football and briefly taking a position as a financial consultant, Smith signed a two-year contract with the Montreal Alouettes of the CFL on February 2, 2011.
 He was released during training camp by the Alouettes.